 Kathy’s commitment to the charitable sector includes her volunteer work on multiple non-profit organizations’ boards of directors, including: Imagine Canada; the National Council of Foundation Executives for the Conference Board of Canada; and the Toronto Academic Health Science Network’s Foundation CEO Roundtable.
 She is also a member of the Mayor’s Task Force on Poverty and Homelessness in Mississauga.

-As Vice-President of Counselling Services and Programs at Kids Help Phone, Alisa Simon heads the organization’s evaluation and knowledge mobilization work and is also responsible for its organization-wide counselling.
+As Vice President of Service Innovation & Chief Youth Officer at Kids Help Phone, Alisa Simon heads the organization’s evaluation and knowledge mobilization work and is also responsible for its organization-wide counselling.
 With more than 100 professional counselling staff working under her direction across two counselling centres serving young people across Canada, Alisa’s portfolio also includes the development and management of Kids Help Phone’s many clinical offerings for young people.
 These include technological innovations such as Kids Help Phone’s Live Chat service, the Always There app, four award-winning youth websites, and the organization’s community resource database of 40,000 local programs and services nationwide serving young people.
 Alisa often speaks on behalf of Kids Help Phone at national and international conferences, representing Kids Help Phone with organizations such as Child Helpline International and the National Alliance for Children and Youth, where she currently serves on the board of directors.

 Prior to joining Kids Help Phone in 2011, Alisa held leadership positions in the fields of health and child/family development at several non-profit organizations.
 These include time spent serving as Health Policy Director at Public Citizens for Children and Youth (where she managed two helplines assisting children and families), Health Care Director at Citizens for Consumer Justice and Acting Director of Policy and Communications with the Association of Ontario Midwives.
 Alisa holds a Masters of Public Health degree from the University of North Carolina.